Gravitational collapse and the thermal evolution of low-metallicity gas clouds in the early Universe: Numerical simulations

 \subsubsection{Metal and dust properties}

 In our simulations, metals and dust are uniformly added to the simulation gas particles.
-The metal abundance, dust condensation efficiency, and dust size distribution are taken from a model of nucleosynthesis and grain formation/destruction in a Pop III supernova.
+The metal abundance, dust condensation efficiency, and dust size distribution are taken from a model of nucleosynthesis and grain formation/destruction in a Pop III SN.
 For the first time, we adopt such the realistic initial conditions to the three-dimensional simulations of the Pop II star formation, while previous works often assume the solar abundance pattern.
-We employ a Pop III supernova model with the progenitor mass $30 \ \Msun$ and the ambient gas density $\namb = 1 \ \percc$ taken from \citet{Nozawa07} as a characteristic model.
-Tables \ref{tab:metal} and \ref{tab:dust} show the metal and dust properties, respectively.
+We employ a Pop III SN model taken from \citet{Nozawa07}.
+We here make use of the model with the progenitor mass $30 \ \Msun$ and the ambient gas density $\namb = 1 \ \percc$ as a characteristic model.

+The progenitor mass determines the abundance of heavy elements.
+The mass spectrum of Pop III star has the bimodal distribution as predicted by \citetalias{Hirano14} and \citet{Hirano15}.
+In their simulations, the first peak lies around $30 \ \Msun$. \citet{Susa14} also predict the peaky distribution with characteristic mass $20$--$30 \ \Msun$.
+In our simulation, employed $\Mpr$ is limited to $30 \ \Msun$.
+We discuss the fragmentation property for clouds enriched by progenitors with various masses in Section \ref{sec:discussion}.

+The dust grains are formed in expanding SN ejecta, and destroyed by the reverse shocks.
+The strength of the destruction depends on the ambient gas density $\namb$.
+Just before the explosion, $\namb$ is determined by the interaction between gas and ultraviolet photons emitted from a main-sequence (MS) Pop III star.
+The H {\sc ii} region generally has the nearly uniform density by the strong radiation pressure with $\namb = 0.1$--$1 \ \percc$ \citep{Kitayama04, Whalen04}.
+Here, we conservatively set the ambient gas density as $1 \ \percc$.

-We briefly summarize the difference between the Pop III supernova model and the present-day model.
-First, the number fractions of the light elements relative to iron are larger in the latter case (second row of Table \ref{tab:metal}).
+We briefly summarize the difference between the Pop III SN model and the present-day model.
+First, the number fractions of the light elements relative to iron are larger in the latter case (second row of Table \ref{tab:metal}a).
 In particular, the Pop III model predicts a large fraction of $\rm [O/Fe] \simeq 1$.
 We thus expect that the radiative cooling by OH and H$_2$O molecules is more efficient than in the case of solar abundance.
 Second, the total condensation efficiency of metal is only 4\%, which is much smaller than $\sim 50$\% in the present-day.
 Although the grain growth can enhance the final dust-to-gas mass ratio, the efficiency of H$_2$ formation on grains and dust cooling rate are still smaller than in the present-day case.